GivEnergy Review: Batteries, Inverters & Cloud App

 GivEnergy Cloud: monitoring and smart control

-The GivEnergy Cloud platform is widely considered the best solar monitoring app in the UK home battery market.
-It provides real-time energy flow visualisation, detailed historical data, remote battery control, and automatic smart tariff integration – all accessible via a web browser or mobile app (iOS and Android).
+Before administration, GivEnergy Cloud was the solar monitoring app most UK installers pointed customers at first.
+It provides real-time energy flow visualisation, detailed historical data, remote battery control, and automatic smart tariff integration, all accessible via a web browser or the iOS and Android apps.
+The Cloud servers and login portal continue to operate for existing systems while the administration process plays out.

 Real-time monitoring